tagoso/linkpin/README.md

 <img src="https://raw.githubusercontent.com/tagoso/urll/refs/heads/main/src/frontend/public/URLL-logo-long-white-background.png" alt="Long URLL Logo" style="max-width: 160px; width: 100%; height: auto;">

-URLL is a **100% on-chain, secure, and decentralized bookmark manager**.
+URLL (short for URL List 😉) is a **100% on-chain, secure, and decentralized bookmark manager**.
 Built on the Internet Computer (ICP), it ensures that all your bookmarks are securely stored, tamper-proof, and accessible from anywhere.
-With URLL, your URLs are under your control—no intermediaries or data servers involved!
+With URLL, your URLs are completely under your control—no intermediaries, no data servers.

 ## How to Use